Although Himeji pulls in the tourist crowds for one reason – the UNESCO World Heritage Site of Himeji Castle – it is not a one-trick pony.

 You can spend the day in Himeji year-round.

 Visit in springtime for temperate weather and to welcome the cherry blossom (sakura).
 Himeji Castle makes a magnificent backdrop for those coveted sakura shots.

 Another great time of year to visit Himeji is autumn when the castle appears to float above the kaleidoscopic display of fall foliage.
 As with sakura, the timing is a bit of a gamble, but you can check out the fall foliage forecasts here.

 If you are visiting Himeji in spring or autumn, expect to do battle with the crowds.

 Visit in winter for the chance to see Himeji Castle in the snow.

-One day in Himeji give you enough time to visit Mount Shosha, Himeji Castle and Koko-en Garden, and to sample locally brewed sake.
+One day in Himeji gives you enough time to visit Mount Shosha, Himeji Castle and Koko-en Garden, and sample locally brewed sake.

 Start your day by taking the bus to Mount Shosha and Engyoji Temple.
 In the afternoon, visit Himeji Castle and Koko-en Garden, before hitting the sake.